mstergianis/portfolio/content/posts/Implementing Huffman Encoding from a Video.md

 func (b *bytes.Buffer) Write(p []byte) (n int, err error)
 ```

-The return types aren't all that interesting.
+The return types aren't all that interesting (especially since bytes.Buffer
+never returns an error; it panics :joy:).
 But what is interesting are the
 arguments.
-Our method expects you to pass in a single `byte` and an `int`?
+Our method expects one to pass in a single `byte` and an `int`?
 It
 doesn't conform to the [`io.Writer`](https://pkg.go.dev/io#Writer) interface...
 So what good is it?

-Well it allows you to write less than a byte.
-Let's say for example that we're
+Well it allows us to write _less than_ a byte to our internal buffer.
+Let's say
-encoding the text "hello world".
-And the tree we've derived is as follows.
+for example that we're encoding the text "hello world".
+And the tree we've
+derived is as follows.

 {{< media/svg src="/static/svgs/hello-world-graph.svg" >}}

 When it comes time to write the first `h` we traverse the graph left, right,
 then left.
-Leading to the encoding 010 with a bit width of 3.
+Leading to the encoding `010` with a bit width of 3.
+Then the `e` is
+`1110` and 4 bits.
+Finally the l is only 2 bits with the encoding `10`.

 So if we naively wrote this with a classical writer
 ```go